seanieStack/CS4013-21/README.md

  ```

 ## Logging in to the sytem
 This system has 3 seperate logins , Student , Faculty and Department to cater for different types of users.
-A full list of users can be in src/data/LoginInfo.csv
+A full list of users can be in `src/data/LoginInfo.csv

 ### Student Login
+> Username : 22363246
+> Password : CS1234
+### Department Login
-> Username : 22222222
+> Username : 22333333
 > Password : CS0000
 ### Faculty Login
-> Username : 22222222
-> Password : CS0000
-### Department Login
 > Username : 22222222
 > Password : CS0000